VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 # Design Details:

-__Authorize With FaceBook:__ To you Face-book API in your android application you have to authorize application. as sample I have authorized my application in FacebookService.java file.
+__Authorize With Face-Book:__ To you Face-book API in your android application you have to authorize application. as sample I have authorized my application in FacebookService.java file.
 In this method you have to pass three parameters :
- 1. Your host Activity on whcih you have to get callBack from Facebook API.</br>
+ 1. Your host Activity on which you have to get callback from Facebook API.</br>
  2. All Facebook API permissions required for your application in form of String array.(in this sample I request for friends_online_presence).
- 3. This is called only first time after installation  with facebook.
+ 3. This is called only first time after installation  with face-Book.
- 4. Once your application is auhtorize , you can use facebook API directly.
+ 4. Once your application is authorize , you can use face-Book API directly.

 ```